$100K or 100 Days: Trade-offs when Pre-Training with Academic Resources: What is "Academic Hardware"?

 We further surveyed our respondents' resources, measuring both the number and types (i.e. \textit{Desktop}, \textit{Workstation}, and \textit{Data Center}) of GPUs available to them.
 This distinction of types is important, because, among other specifications, they most prominently differ in price, memory capacity, and processing power.
 For example, considering the most popular GPU models reported, the RTX 3090 Desktop GPU costs ~\$1,300 today and features 24 GB memory and 70 TFLOPs/sec of 16-bit compute.
 The A6000 Workstation GPU costs ~\$4,800 with 48 GB memory and 150 TFLOPs/sec in compute.
 And, the A100 Data Center GPU costs \$19,000 with 80 GB memory and 310 TFLOPs/sec in compute.

+In \cref{fig:data-center-availability}, we report the amount of time for which researchers can allocate these types of GPUs per experiment.
+In general, we find that the typical academic researcher can use 4 GPUs for days at a time.
+And, at the higher-end, some academics can use 4 for weeks and 8--16 for days at a time.
 50\% more respondents reported access to (the more expensive) Data Center GPUs than to Desktop or Workstation GPUs.
-In \cref{fig:data-center-availability}, we report the amount of time for which researchers can allocate Data Center GPUs per experiment.
-We find that the typical academic researcher can use 4 such GPUs for days at a time.
-And, at the higher-end, some academics can use 4 for weeks and 8--16 for days at a time.
-We observe similar trends for the Desktop and Workstation GPUs, reported further in \cref{app:survey}.

 We also notice a disparity in resources regionally and by type of institution.
 A respondent from Oman said "finding GPUs in the Middle East is challenging".
 At the other extreme, a Swiss respondent mentioned there will soon be "[10,000]\footnote{Respondent originally reported ``1,000'', but we found the quantity was actually 10,000 upon further verification (\url{https://www.swiss-ai.org}).} H100 GPUs for all Swiss universities under the SwissAI initiative".
 Finally, a professor at an American liberal arts college elaborated on their particular case: their institution did not have a compute cluster at all and instead had 4 RTX 3090 GPUs in a desktop.